colugomusic/ez/README.md

 ```

 ## Function annotations
-These `ez::ui`, `ez::audio`, `ez::gc` things shown above are basically just annotations which have no runtime cost (the compiler will optimize them away.)
+These `ez::ui`, `ez::audio`, `ez::gc` things used above are basically just annotations which have no runtime cost (the compiler will optimize them away.)
 This is a coding convention that I have developed which I find useful.
 There is nothing magic about it.
 I just find that being forced to declare which thread you're in at a function call-site tends to make things much clearer and less error-prone, and it makes it more difficult to accidentally call a realtime-unsafe API from a realtime thread.
 Most of these annotations are simply aliases for `ez::rt` or `ez::nort`.

 - `rt`: indicates that we are in a realtime thread.
 Aliases: `audio`
 - `nort`: indicates that we are in a non-realtime thread.
 Aliases: `main`, `ui`, `gc`